ccummings/canjs-contacts-tutorial/part1/part1.md

 },{});
 ```

-This creates two models: `Contact` and `Category`.
 A model has 5 static methods you can define to create, retrieve, update and delete data.
 They are `findAll`, `findOne`, `create`, `update` and `destroy`.
-You can overwrite these functions to work with any backend, but the easiest way to define a Model is using REST services like we have above.
+You can overwrite these functions to work with any back-end, but the easiest way to define a Model is using REST service like the code above.
+You can safely omit any static methods that won't be used in an application.

-Our models here are missing a few of the static methods I mentioned because we won't need those operations in this application and can safely omit them.

 It's important to point out here, that the model instances in CanJS are actually what we call 'observables'. `can.Observe` provides the observable pattern for objects and `can.Observe.List` provides the observable pattern for arrays.
 This means you can get and set properties using `attr()` and bind to changes in those properties.

-==The findAll method returns a model.list, which is really a can.Observe.List== that triggers events when an element is added, removed or updated.
-When we use a Model's `findAll()` method, we are getting a `Model.List` which is a `can.Observe.List` that triggers events when an element is added, removed or updated.
+The `findAll()` method returns a `Model.list`, which is a `can.Observe.List` that triggers events when an element is added or removed from the list.

 ## Simulating a REST Service Using Fixtures

-Still with me?
-Great, because we are about to see how we can simulate ajax responses to build our JavaScript application without needing a backend.

-==move this inot the first sentence: This is great for testing, prototyping or when the back-end isn't ready yet==

 Fixtures intercept ajax requests and simulate their response with a file or function.
-We'll use fixtures to simulate a REST service that our Models are setup to use.
+This is great for testing, prototyping or when a back-end isn't ready yet.
+Fixtures are needed to simulate the REST service the models in this application are using.

-But first, you'll need some sample data for our application.
+But first, you'll need some sample data for the fixtures to use.
 Add this code to `contacts.js`:

 ```js
 var CONTACTS = [